daniel78uk/chess_puzzle/README.md

 `make`

-This will isntall all dependencies
+This will install all dependencies.

 # Solution

-An exampele on how the solution is supposed to run can be found in the `test_board.py`, which was setup to test the first layout.

-To find all layouts the solution would be to permutate the order of the chess pieces and run the `get_layout` function in the `ChessBoard` class.
+To get the solution run `make run-solution`.
+This will save the solution in a file: `test.txt`.

+Some assumptions have been made on the solution which can be seen int he file